WiSPERLab/SASim/README.md

  Download and install current or later versions of OMNeT++ 5.2 and INET-3.6.2.

 # Features
- Single-hop mobile adhoc network n-hop mobile adhoc network
+ Single-hop mobile adhoc network and n-hop mobile adhoc network